 Yes.
 The Genes and Models tabs provide export options.
 Above the table of results, click on the Text File or Excel File icon.
 Your web browser will download a file of the results.
 The exported file will not contain the transgenic models.

-Human disease associations to human genes are from the NCBI mim2gene_medgen file and include annotations from OMIM and NCBI.
+Human gene to disease associations are from the Alliance of Genome Resources Homo sapiens associations disease file and include annotations from OMIM, RGD, NCBI curation, Gene Reviews, and Gene Tests.
 Human disease associations to mouse genes are from MGI curated data and are only made when the genotype of at least one mouse model allows for a clear gene to disease relationship to be determined.

 The Disease References using Mouse Models links to a list of the references that discussed mouse models of the disease.